DirectoryInfo::GetFiles Method (String)

 searchPattern contains one or more invalid characters defined by the GetInvalidPathChars method.

-searchPattern is null.
+searchPattern is nullptr.

 The path is invalid (for example, it is on an unmapped drive).